imanghafoori1/laravel-terminator/README.md

 #### Laravel Any Pass

- :gem: A minimal yet powerful package to give you opportunity to refactor your controllers.
+ :gem: A minimal package that helps you login with any password on local environments.

 - https://github.com/imanghafoori1/laravel-anypass